HARGEETKOUR/Cyclistic_Bike_share_2023/README.md

 #### Observation:<br>
 >1.
 3 types of bikes: Electric, Classic, and Docked.<br>
 >2.
-Maximum Total rides throughout the year are observed by Cyclistic members.<br>
+Cyclistic members observe Maximum Total rides throughout the year.<br>
 >3.
 Both Cyclistic members and Casuals ride maximum in Summers and minimum in Winters.
 This may be due to a change in weather and a decline in temperature.<br>
 >4.
 Both Cyclistic members and Casuals prefer Classic bikes over Electric.<br>
 >5.
 Weekend rides tend to be longer for both Cyclistic members and casual riders, compared to their weekday rides.<br>
 >6.
 Cyclistic members go on more rides than casual riders.<br>
 >7.
 Cyclistic members exhibit a consistent riding pattern throughout the week, whereas casual riders have a noticeable peak in activity on weekends and a decline on weekdays.
-This suggests that Cyclistic members may be using bicycles for practical purposes, such as commuting or errands, while casual riders may be using them primarily for recreational or leisure activities.<br>
+This suggests that Cyclistic members may use bicycles for practical purposes, such as commuting or errands, while casual riders may use them primarily for recreational or leisure activities.<br>
 ### 6. Act<br>
+To convert casual riders to Cyclistic members, consider the following strategies:<br>

+1. **Personalized Subscription Plans**: Offer flexible membership plans (yearly, monthly, daily) to cater to individual preferences and needs.<br>

+2. **Group Membership Plans**: Provide discounted plans for friends, students, and families to encourage collective memberships and social cycling experiences.<br>

+3. **Seasonal Campaigns**: Launch limited-time offers, special promotions, or extended ride durations during seasonal periods to enhance the membership experience.<br>

+4. **Social Engagement**: Leverage digital media to share success stories, testimonials, and user-generated content, showcasing the joys of cycling and enticing casual riders to become members.<br>

+These strategies address various aspects of the user experience, from flexibility and rewards to community building and engagement.
+By implementing these approaches, you can create a more appealing and inclusive membership program that attracts casual riders and fosters a loyal member base.<br>
+## Conclusion:<br>
+To sum up, it is observed from the study that there is a difference between the pattern of using the bikes among different categories, some are used for professional work and some for their personal use.
+Hence, it is suggested that **Attracting and converting casual riders into Cyclistic members will result in an incline in the profit.**